cs2113-s25/cs2113-s25.github.io/labs/14_Client_server.md

 ## Client/Server Protocol

-So that everyone's GWack client can interact with each other and the public channels, we must define a standard protocol.
+So that everyone's client can interact with each other and the public channels, we must define a standard protocol.

 #### Initial Handshake